Goldinsaint007/VivaDocumentation/ListingDemo.md

 #### Frontend Interface:

-The frontend of the "Posting a Property" feature offers an intuitive form where property owners can input details such as property type, location, price, and amenities.
+The frontend of the `Posting a Property` feature offers an intuitive form where agents can input details such as property type, location, price, and amenities.
 This form is meticulously designed to ensure a smooth user experience and seamless data collection.

 #### Backend Processing: